FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3-quick-start-guide.md

 In order to launch the panel the user should:

  *	Open Photoshop.
- *	In Photoshop menu click on `Window -> Extensions -> Fixel PixelGear`.
+ *	In Photoshop menu click on `Window -> Extensions -> Fixel Detailizer 3`.

-Once done, the PixelGear 2 UI will present itself:
+Once done, the Detailizer 3 UI will present itself:

 ![][Figure002]{:class="center-img"}

-As can be seen above, the Panel is composed of 3 Tabs for 3 Filters.
+As can be seen above, the Panel is composed of 3 main sections:
+ *	Plug In Parameters
+ 	*	5 Bands Detail Boosing Sliders.
+	*	Intensity Slider.
+	*	Lumionsity Mode.
+ *	Operatio
+ *	Home Page, Settings, Quick Start Guide and About Screen Link Buttons.

 By default the first Filter / Tab presented in PixelGear 2 panel is SkinGear.
 If you want to use EdgeGear or ToneGear, simply click them at the bottom of the panel.

 ### The UI Components